MINISHFOX/File-Server-G1i/README.md

 # mirrordev
-- 👋 Hi, I’m @JMRV
+- 👋 Hi, I’m Justin
-- 👀 I’m interested in Cydia.
+- 👀 I’m interested in Cydia & music.
-- 🌱 I’m currently learning ethical hacking.
+- 🌱 I’m currently learning how to play the piano.
-- 💞️ I’m looking to collaborate on macOS, Tails, iOS, Tor.
+- 💞️ I’m looking to collaborate on macOS, Android OS, Tails, iOS, Tor.
-- 📫 How to reach me...
+- 📫 How to reach me @JVestman